tjl2/ey-passenger-tweaks/README.md

 variable in the recipe needs to be provided in bytes, not MB
 * This recipe is only made to work with a single app, as it's more of a proof of concept.
 It should be tweaked to loop through each app when creating the cron tasks
+* You will restart Nginx twice on every Chef run with this recipe.
+If that is a problem then you will need to investigate keep-filing nginx.conf and loading up a custom stack config (maybe custom-stack.conf, rather than stack.conf)